-So much so, that when author Vashti Harrison first read Truth’s biography in conjunction with a social media campaign she was running on Instagram for Black History Month, she was profoundly moved.
+So much so, that when author Vashti Harrison first read Sojourner Truth’s biography in conjunction with a social media campaign being running on Instagram for Black History Month, she was profoundly moved.

 Overwhelmed with emotion

-Each day, in February 2017, Harrison juxtaposed the story of an African American woman with an illustration she had drawn herself on Instagram, Facebook’s picture sharing service.
+So, back in February 2017, each day Vashti juxtaposed the story of an African American woman with an illustration she had drawn herself on Instagram, Facebook’s picture sharing service.

-“I read Sojourner Truth’s biography and I was just so overwhelmed with emotion,” Harrison said.
-“I knew her name as an abolitionist and women’s rights activist but there was a human element to her story I never really had known or considered.”
+“I read Sojourner Truth’s biography, and I was just so overwhelmed with emotion,” says Vashti.
+“I knew her name as an abolitionist and women’s rights activist, but there was a human element to her story I never really had known or considered.”